sc2-sys/experiments/results/start-up/README.md

 ## Start-Up Experimnet

 This experiment measures the start-up latency of a simple Knative service.
-It compares SC2 with Kata and SEV-SNP.
+It compares SC2 with runc, and Kata-Qemu plain and with SEV-SNP and TDX.

 Once you have a working SC2 cluster, you may run the experiment using: